 Frequent or recurring infections

 If you have that one small infection that just won’t go away, no matter how many antibiotics your physician prescribes, it may be time to get a complete blood count to check for abnormalities in your white blood cell, hemoglobin, and platelet levels.
 Abnormal white blood cell levels lead to an impaired immune system, which could explain frequent infections and the feeling of always being on the verge of the flu or infection.
 That, coupled with other signs such as fatigue or bruising, should be enough to send you to the doctor.
 “Leukemia is always a surprise; it sneaks up on you,” says Dr. Levis.
 Because leukemia patients can be asymptomatic or display symptoms that are common to other illnesses, it’s important to get a physical examination, blood count, and bone marrow biopsy, which will characterize the exact type of leukemia and dictate the necessary treatment.
-Next, check out the hopeful cancer statistics everyone should know.
+Regardless of the outcome of these tests, take heart in these hopeful cancer statistics everyone should know.